 The property transfer process or standard conveyancing procedures in Thailand is explained as follows.
+These are the conveyancing formalities in the country when you transfer property in Pattaya, Bangkok or elsewhere.
 The Thai Real Estate market is unregulated so the foreigner who is contemplating on buying property in Thailand is advised to follow the following property transfer procedures in order to protect his real estate investments in the Kingdom.

 These are the standard conveyancing procedures in Thailand.
 This procedure has to be observed when purchasing a property in Thailand.
 This to verify the authenticity of the seller/owner of the property.
 If he is indeed a reliable or trusted guy as he claims to be.
 You wouldn’t want to be embroiled in a legal battle later on as the property you purchased.
 Which could very well be owned by another person or that the seller ran away with your deposit.
 Corollary to this, a Title Search on the property should be conducted to verify the Title Deed.
 Also to check for any encumbrances over the property.